|Experience and Facts|

 These facts exacerbate the "unconscious mind" more than anything else since they resurrect two profound soundings of the spirit; the desire of the spirit to leave the body and the desire of the spirit to merge into the source of itself.
 One is life and adventure, the other death.

 Another tension exists in the extreme differentiation between the mundane and extraordinary.
-One travels to England one week and walks the same streets as Shakespeare did, then flies home over the same body of water Columbus sailed and is back gain in the mundane tasks of daily existence.
+One travels to England one week and walks the same streets as Shakespeare did, then flies home over the same body of water Columbus sailed and is back again in the mundane tasks of daily existence.

 One is aware of something extraordinary afoot in the world.
 The movement of people plus vast incomprehensible problems and, as well, the awareness of the singular limitation of the person in doing much of anything without the support of many.